$800 million in disaster aid to farmers hit by hurricanes

 The U.S. Department of Agriculture said the funding also will help Alabama and Georgia cover hurricane losses in the timber, cattle and poultry industries.

-The money announced Friday, which will be distributed as block grants to communities, is part of a $3 billion disaster relief package authorized by Congress earlier this year to help communities recovering from wildfires, flooding, tornadoes and hurricanes.
+The money, which will be distributed as block grants to communities, is part of a $3 billion disaster relief package authorized by Congress earlier this year to help communities recovering from wildfires, flooding, tornadoes and hurricanes.

 “Natural disasters dealt producers some hefty blows in the past couple of years,” a statement from Agriculture Secretary Sonny Perdue says.
 “While we can’t make producers whole, we can give them a helping hand to get back on their feet and prepare for next year’s planting and harvest.”

+Florida’s share is expected to top $380 million, while $347 million is headed to Georgia, where the timber industry also suffered significant losses.
+Alabama gets $25 million.

-While the announcement by the U.S. Department of Agriculture referenced Hurricane Florence, the state hardest hit by that storm — North Carolina — was not among the immediate beneficiaries being announced on Friday.
-North Carolina and federal officials were still negotiating over the terms of the aid package, U.S. Farm Service Agency Administrator Richard Forcyce told The Associated Press in an interview.
+While the announcement by federal officials referenced Hurricane Florence, the state hardest hit by that storm — North Carolina — was not among the immediate beneficiaries being announced on Friday.
+North Carolina and federal officials were still negotiating over the terms of the aid package, U.S. Farm Service Agency Administrator Richard Fordyce told The Associated Press.

+The remaining money, more than $40 million, could end up helping farmers in the Tar Heel State who were hit hard by Hurricane Florence.

+The financial help is especially welcome in Florida’s panhandle, where the timber industry suffered $1.3 billion in losses.
+Much of that timber is rotting in denuded forests partly because many farmers did not have the resources to harvest logs.
+In order to for them to reforest their land, farmers will have to invest thousands of dollars to clear their property of debris.

 “In the coming weeks, our priority will be moving this funding forward, so that timber producers can have checks in hand and trees in the ground,” Florida Agriculture Commissioner Nikki Fried said.

-Hurricane Michael ploughed through the Florida’s panhandle as a Category 5 storm, the strongest ever recorded to hit the region.
+Hurricane Michael ploughed through the Florida Panhandle as a Category 5 storm, the strongest ever recorded to hit the region, before pummeling Georgia and the Carolinas.
 It destroyed thousands of homes and battered coastal and rural communities, many still trying to recover a year later.

+Weeks earlier, Hurricane Florence whipped through North Carolina and deluged the region with flooding rains.

+Steve Troxler, the agriculture commissioner for North Carolina, said negotiations with federal officials will continue so his state’s farmers get their share of aid.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: An earlier version of this report had an incorrect spelling of U.S. Farm Service Agency Administrator Richard Fordyce’s name.